STzelas/Noterr-App-React-Front-end/README.md

 1. Download Spring Application

-    Download the zip code of the [Notes App Back-end spring application](https://github.com/STzelas/Noterr-App-Spring-Back-end)
+    Download this apps [release](https://github.com/STzelas/Noterr-App-React-Front-end/releases/tag/v0.2.1) and the zip code of the [Notes App Back-end spring application](https://github.com/STzelas/Noterr-App-Spring-Back-end)

-2. Extract the folder to a project-root folder
+3. Extract the folder to a project-root folder

     Structure should be:
     ```